- Was appointed U.S. Attorney for the District of Columbia by President Bill Clinton

 reasonable attempts" have been made to get the same information

-not to do).
-Moreover, DOJ rules stipulate that the subpoena must be
+not to do.
+Further, DOJ rules stipulate that the subpoena must be

 press conference, Eric Holder said

-that he had recused himself from the DOJ investigation of AP, and
+that he had recused himself from DOJ's investigation of AP, and

-that Deputy Attorney General Jim Cole had issued the subpoena.
-Thus,
+that Deputy Attorney General Jim Cole had signed off on the subpoena in question.

 seizure of AP's phone records, the Attorney General pleaded